ASHTECH Leadership

 Leadership that drives discipline, excellence, and student outcomes

-Meet the leadership team responsible for academic direction, student welfare, staff development, and community engagement.
-For enquiries, use the contact options below or visit the school.
+Meet the leadership team responsible for academic direction, student welfare, staff development, school operations, financial stewardship, and community engagement.

 Leadership Team

-Provides strategic leadership for teaching and learning, staff performance, school culture, and stakeholder alignment.
+Provides strategic leadership for teaching and learning, staff performance, school culture, discipline, and stakeholder alignment.

-Ensures the smooth running of daily school administration, efficient use of resources, compliance with policies, and maintenance of a conducive teaching and learning environment..
+Ensures the smooth running of school administration, efficient use of resources, policy compliance, and a conducive teaching and learning environment.

-- Assist in staff appraisal, discipline, and welfare issues in accordance with school regulations.
+• Assists with staff appraisal, discipline, and welfare issues

 Rev. Eric Kodua Asenso

-Focuses on student welfare, sanitation, boarding facilities, and the proper use of domestic resources.
+Focuses on student welfare, sanitation, boarding facilities, domestic operations, and the proper use of domestic resources.

-- Promote the general welfare, health, and safety of students, especially boarders.
+• Promotes general welfare, health, and safety of students

 Master Eric Asirifi

-- Assist the Head of Institution in preparing the school’s annual budget.
+• Assists in preparing the school’s annual budget

 Leadership Standards